 Deferred tax assets, net represent the differences in timing of when items are recognized for GAAP purposes and when they are recognized for tax purposes, as well as our net operating losses.
-As a result of the Tax Cuts and Jobs Act of 2017, our deferred tax assets, net, are valued based on the amounts that are expected to be recovered in the future utilizing the tax rates in effect at the time recognized.
-As a result of book and tax basis differences, our deferred tax assets, net for year ended December 31, 2020 increased \$1.0 million from December 31, 2019.
-This increase was primarily driven by higher provision for loan losses along with higher incentive accruals.
-The increase was partially offset by a \$0.4 million valuation allowance related to the California net operating loss carry forward following the completion of the sale of our LA fixed income team.
+Our deferred tax assets, net, are valued based on the amounts that are expected to be recovered in the future utilizing the tax rates in effect at the time recognized.
+Our deferred tax assets, net, for the year ended December 31, 2021, increased \$0.8 million from December 31, 2020.